GeorgiaMudd/malaria_serial_interval/README.md

 malaria_serial_interval
 =======================

-This repository contains code for generating Figures 1-5 and implementing an interactive calculator for generationa and serial intervals from the following manuscript.
+This repository contains code for generating Figures 1-5 and implementing an interactive calculator for generation and serial intervals from the following manuscript:

 Huber JH, Johnston GL, Greenhouse B, Smith DL, Perkins TA. **Quantitative, model-based estimates of variability in the serial interval of _Plasmodium falciparum_ malaria**. *bioRxiv* doi:[TBD](http://biorxiv.org)